LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Introduction

-The presented research focuses on the design of dynamically-loading reconfigurable instructions through the development of a specialised FPGA architecture.

-The list of research contributions is as follows: \begin{itemize} \item LUTstructions, a custom FPGA architecture optimised for fast reconfiguration and targeting dynamically-loading soft instructions. \item The first end-to-end implementation of the FPGA-extended modified-Harvard computer architecture. \item The fastest FPGA-on-FPGA architecture to date, with soft designs having similar performance attributes to conventional FPGA pipelined designs. \item Open-source implementation and supporting software for instruction bitstream generation. \end{itemize}
+The presented research focuses on the design of dynamically-loading reconfigurable instructions through the development of a specialised FPGA architecture that addresses the aforementioned challenges.
+The list of research contributions is as follows: \begin{itemize} \item A custom FPGA architecture optimised for fast reconfiguration targeting dynamically-loading soft instructions. \item The fastest FPGA-on-FPGA architecture to date, with soft designs having similar performance attributes to conventional FPGA pipelined designs. \item Open-source implementation and end-to-end software support. \item The first end-to-end implementation of the FPGA-extended modified-Harvard computer architecture. \end{itemize}